Submarine X-1: Production

 The film was one of a series of war movies made by Walter Mirisch in Britain with an imported American star in the lead.

-The real X-3 was the first fully operational x-craft but was lost during a training exercise although the crew escaped using Davis escape apparatus.
-X-1 and X-2 were in reality allocated to a submarine cruiser (scrapped 1936) and a captured Italian submarine, the latter later receiving the Pennant Number P711 instead.
+The real X-3 was the first fully operational x-craft but was lost during a training exercise although the crew escaped using Davis escape apparatus.cX-1 and X-2 were in reality allocated to a submarine cruiser (scrapped 1936) and a captured Italian submarine, the latter later receiving the Pennant Number P711 instead.
 It was actually the midget submarine X-7 which successfully laid charges under the Tirpitz although the crew were captured shortly after.
 Another midget sub X-5 may also have laid charges but her fate is unknown.